Jimmy Allan (cricketer): Playing style

 Described as a "very gifted" bowler who used "clever variations of pace", Allan took a total of 435 wickets in his first-class career, with best innings figures of seven wickets for the cost of 54 runs, taken against the Pakistanis in 1971.
 Although not the hardest spiner of the ball, he used flight and bowled an "immaculate length" to defeat batsmen, and was an accurate and reliable bowler.
-Allan Massie describes him as "one of the best Scottish cricketers of his generation, and indeed more than that"; his Ayr team-mate Keith Graham described him as "one of the shrewdest left-arm bowlers" he had seen, and he was compared to the likes of association footballers Dennis Law and Jim Baxter in terms of his importance to Scottish cricket.
+Allan Massie describes him as "one of the best Scottish cricketers of his generation, and indeed more than that"; his Ayr team-mate Keith Graham described him as "one of the shrewdest left-arm bowlers" he had seen, and he was compared to the likes of association footballers Denis Law and Jim Baxter in terms of his importance to Scottish cricket.

 As a batsman he was "gritty", "dogged" and "determined rather than brilliant".
 He scored 4,988 first-class runs and made five hundreds, including two in one match for Kent against Northants in 1955, his most successful season with the bat.

 In total, Allan played in 179 first-class matches, 49 of which were for Oxford, 48 for Warwickshire, 40 for Kent and 39 for Scotland.
 He also appeared for DR Jardine's XI, The Gentlemen and the Gentlemen of England, whom he was chosen for against the 1956 Australian tourists.
 In total he played 60 matches for Scotland, taking 171 wickets and scoring 1,494 runs for his country.
 At the time of his death he was Scotland's highest first-class wicket-taker.